drduh/macOS-Security-and-Privacy-Guide/README.md

 which will show a location like `/usr/local/etc/dnscrypt-proxy.toml`

-Open it in a text editor, find the line starting with `listen_addresses =` and edit that line to use DNScrypt on a port other than 53, like 5355:
+Open it in a text editor, find the line starting with `listen_addresses =` and edit that line to use DNSCrypt on a port other than 53, like 5355:

 ```
 listen_addresses = ['127.0.0.1:5355', '[::1]:5355']